se-edu/learningresources/contents/security/sqlInjection.md

 ## How does SQL Injection Work?

-**SQL injection is one of the most common web hacking techniques.
-It replaces malicious code in SQL statements via web page input.**
+**SQL injection is the placement of malicious code in SQL statements, via web page input.**

 For example, let us suppose that a typical website connects to a database which stores user information like below: